 - Are children under 12s welcome?

 They’re so welcome, they’re FREE when booked before August 1st!
-They will need a ticket however so when purchasing your adult tickets please ensure that you register all the child tickets you require.
-Note maximum of two child tickets can be registered with every adult ticket, and a booking fee of €2.50 applies per child ticket.
+They will need a ticket however so when purchasing your adult tickets please ensure that you purchase your child tickets with your adult tickets.
+Note maximum of two child tickets can be booked with every adult ticket, and a booking fee of €2.50 applies per child ticket.
 Children must be accompanied by an adult; unaccompanied children will be brought to the welfare tent until they can be reunited with an adult.